 Effective web personalization maps to the customer journey, which typically varies between each industry (B2B, B2C, healthcare, etc.).
 These are some helpful guidelines to focus on within each step of the customer journey; it’s important to keep in mind that at every point in the customer journey to take your learnings and monitor and optimize your campaigns!

 Below is a template that can help you map out specific personalization tactics within each stage of the customer journey.
+We use tools like Sitecore CMS to develop and deliver highly personalized customer experiences.
 Need assistance in managing the customer journey?
 Take a look at this article that talks about customer journey management with Salesforce Marketing Cloud.

 Machine learning for personalization